RACE BRIEFING

 Please help us to increase your safety!

-After the finish you have to hand in the timing chip at the exit of the finish area and the entrance to the after race area.
+After the finish you have to hand in the timing chip at the exit of the finish area.

 Each athlete is responsible for returning the timing chip.